macwang/CarND-Vehicle-Detection/mywriteup.md

 It worth to mention that there are two actions I took before the training.

-1. I only used OpenCV's imread() rather than matplotlib.image's imread() because it will produce array with value ranging 0~1 for PNG file.
-OpenCV's imread() will always produce array in 0~255.
+1. I only used OpenCV's imread() rather than matplotlib.image's imread() because it will produce array with value ranging 0 to 1 for PNG file.
+OpenCV's imread() will always produce array in 0 to 255.
 And I convert it from BGR to RGB.
-2. Since the value is ranging from 0~255.
+2. Since the value is ranging from 0 to 255.
 It needs normalized.
 I used scikit-learn's StandardScaler to fit and transform the data before training.

 ```ptyhon
 X_scaler = StandardScaler().fit(X)